Responsible tourism in Antarctica

 When it comes to responsible tourism in Antarctica, many environmentalists would argue that the only truly green course of action is... not to go.
 In many long-haul destinations, responsible tourism can play a huge role in community development and conservation which we believe offsets the environmental cost of flying – but with no permanent inhabitants, this is not the case in Antarctica.
 So – how can the flight be justified?

-But while it is true that a flight to Buenos Aires or Ushuaia or Antarctica will contribute to climate change, so will every other flight you take, every car journey you make and every bit of food you eat that has travelled from a distant farm.
-They all contribute to the melting of polar ice, and they all, also, contribute to the altered rainfalls, drought and hurricanes across the world as a whole.
-So, it is wrong to link your link your Antarctic flights exclusively with the melting poles – and it is equally wrong to ignore all the other carbon emissions you create when thinking about how to reduce your impact on Antarctica.
+But while it is true that a flight to Buenos Aires, Ushuaia or Antarctica will contribute to the climate crisis, so will every other flight you take, every car journey you make and every bit of food you eat that has travelled from a distant farm.
+They all contribute to the melting of polar ice, and they all also contribute to the altered rainfalls, drought and hurricanes across the world as a whole.
+So it is wrong to link your Antarctic flights exclusively with the melting poles – and it is equally wrong to ignore all the other carbon emissions you create when thinking about how to reduce your impact on Antarctica.

-This leads us to the dilemma that every traveller to the Poles faces.
-There is no easy alternative to flying, and – unlike other choices we can make in our lives (choosing renewable energy over fossil fuels, Fairtrade over regular coffee, organic over mass-produced fruit) - there is no magic low carbon aviation fuel available.
+This leads us to the dilemma that every traveller to the poles faces.
+There is no easy alternative to flying and – unlike other choices we can make in our lives (choosing renewable energy over fossil fuels, Fairtrade over regular coffee, and local over shipped-in food) – there is no magic low carbon aviation fuel available right now.

-With a lack of alternatives, it is also remarkable, given the importance of global warming to all our futures, that no effective global mechanism to ensure CO2 levels are reduced has ever been implemented.
-So the choice – quite wrongly in our view - is left to you as a personal one: to go or not to go.
+With a lack of alternatives, it is also remarkable, given the importance of global warming to all our futures, that no effective global mechanism to ensure CO² levels are reduced has ever been implemented.
+So the choice is left to you as a personal one: to go or not to go?

 What you can do

-So if you do decide to go, perhaps the question is: what changes can you make in your life to reduce your carbon footprint and lobby for effective global regulation of carbon?
+If you do decide to go to Antarctica, perhaps the question is: what changes can you make in your life to reduce your carbon footprint and lobby for effective global regulation of carbon?

 The International Association of Antarctic Tour Operators